March 22, 2022

 Fifteen miles into the day (and just two miles shy of Highway 87), I made it to Sycamore Spring, which was more of a wide river flowing in a desert wash than a spring.
 The water had to be 20 feet across where the AZT met it.
 And while the creek bottom was still visible through the clear water, it was evident that my shoes would get soaked all the way up to my ankles if I forded the water here.

 I looked up and down the wash for some boulders or a fallen tree to balance on and keep my feet dry, and I was debating my options when I heard a voice.
-Mad Max was sitting in under a giant sycamore tree directly across from me on the opposite bank.
+Mad Max was sitting under a giant sycamore tree directly across from me on the opposite bank.
 I hadn’t even seen him there initially tucked back in the shade.

 He was sitting on the ground with his white bandana up to his nose again, trying to staunch yet another nosebleed.
-I asked where he’d crossed, and he pointed to the spot where I as standing.
+I asked where he’d crossed, and he pointed to the spot where I was standing.
 So I stripped off my shoes and forded the creek barefoot to join Mad Max in the shade while we waited for his nosebleed to stop.

 According to his last text, he should barely be a quarter mile behind us now.
 He’d definitely catch us before the highway!
 So Mad Max and I slowed our pace to a saunter, constantly checking over our shoulders to see if we could spot Volt behind us.